 We started buying 200 litre drums of industrial vinegar.

 When a cow went down, usually near the water trough where the urea blocks were sited, we would fill a 2 litre bottle with vinegar and walk up to her.
-Driven crazy by pain, she would be aggressive, making violent and sudden movements, but too weak, and trembling too much, to get up and mount an effective attack, a terrible and pathetic sight.
+Driven crazy by pain, she would be aggressive, making violent and sudden movements, but too weak, and trembling too much, to get up and mount an effective attack.
+In short, a terrible and pathetic sight.

 Then, as we got closer, she would smell the vinegar.
-You didn't have to do much else after that, she did it for you.
-Cows just know what is good for them.
+You didn't have to do much else after that.
+Mrs Cow just know what is good for her and does it all for you.
 Put the bottle near her and she would lunge for it, wrapping her tongue round its neck and pulling it into her mouth, then sucking it dry in two or three huge gulps.
 Once she was finished, she would follow you, scrambling behind you on her knees, begging for more of the same.

 The cows we treated got back on their feet to die another day, but we didn't save all of them.
 Some didn't make it to the water trough, some we just didn't find in time.
 But at least we tried.